-- Toys that develop their problem solving – puzzles and blocks that snap together, blocks and other toys to sort by color or shape
+- Toys that develop their problem solving – puzzles and blocks that snap together, bigger Legos and other toys to sort by color or shape

 - Toys that let them use their imagination – kitchen sets, costumes, dolls, ride on power wheels with parent remotes or even finger puppets

 - Books with words – pictures books with more words to help your kiddo develop their language skills